SDHL-Scyda/XTPL/README.md

 Website:
 https://sites.google.com/view/xtpl

-if you have any issues/problems DM scyda, or send an email: scyda.gg@gmail.com
+if you have any issues/problems DM scyda, or send an email: scyda.gg@gmail.com or xbeisosoftwares@gmail.com